gilesjb/jam/README.md

 </details>

-Kotlin and Java versions of the script define the same build targets, which can by viewed by running the script with the `--targets` option.
+To run a build script, invoke it by name from the command line, eg `./my-build-script.kts`.
+You can also specify build targets or options as command-line arguments.
+For example, `--targets` displays the build targets defined by the script.

 ![Title](examples/media/basic01.png)